George Steinbrenner: Illegal campaign contributions to Nixon

-Ban from management
+Ban from management and reinstatement

 On July 30, 1990, Steinbrenner was banned permanently from day-to-day management (but not ownership) of the Yankees by MLB Commissioner Fay Vincent for paying a gambler named Howard Spira $40,000 to dig up "dirt" on Winfield.
 Winfield had sued the Yankees for failing to contribute $300,000 to his foundation, a guaranteed stipulation in his contract.
 Vincent proposed a two-year suspension, but Steinbrenner wanted to have it worded as an "agreement" that had him leave baseball rather than a suspension in order to protect his reputation with the U.S. Olympic Committee (he also cited a reason of wanting to see his son take over).
 After considerable negotiation with Vincent's office, Robert Nederlander, one of Steinbrenner's theatre partners and a limited partner in the Yankees organization, became the managing general partner.
 After Nederlander resigned in 1992, he was succeeded by Joe Molloy, George's son-in-law.
-Two years later, Steinbrenner asked to be reinstated (having been convinced by owners such as Jerry Reinsdorf that he made a terrible mistake).
-Vincent allowed him to be reinstated on the condition that he would drop some lawsuits he had others file against Vincent.
+A year later, Steinbrenner asked to be reinstated (having been convinced by owners such as Jerry Reinsdorf that he had made a terrible mistake).
+Vincent agreed to reinstate him on the condition that he would drop some lawsuits he had others file against Vincent.
+However, Vincent was forced to resign from his job as commissioner not long after, and Steinbrenner would be reinstated by Vincent's successor, Bud Selig.